Protecting the Privacy of your Personal Information

 Collection of personal information must be fair, lawful and not intrusive.
 A person must be told the organisation’s name, the purpose of collection, that the person can get access to their personal information and what happens if the person does not give the information.

-The Gordon Medical Centre will only collect personal information necessary to provide our patients with a quality health service.
+The Gordon Doctors will only collect personal information necessary to provide our patients with a quality health service.

 1.1.Personal information about a patient will only be collected by lawful and fair means and directly from the patient wherever possible.

-1.2.If information is collected about a patient from another party, the Gordon Medical Centre, will whenever possible, advise the patient of this.
+1.2.If information is collected about a patient from another party, the Gordon Doctors, will whenever possible, advise the patient of this.

-1.3.Wherever practical the Gordon Medical Centre will only collect information directly from the patient.
+1.3.Wherever practical the Gordon Doctors will only collect information directly from the patient.
 This may not be possible if the patient is unconscious or otherwise incapable of providing that information.

 1.4.We will ensure that each patient providing personal information is informed about and understands the purpose of collecting the information.
 They will also be advised as to whom or under what circumstances their personal information may be disclosed to another party and how they can access the information held about them by the Gordon Medical Centre.
 This will be carried out via notices and/or brochures and/or verbally.